Wheelrights home page

 We campaign for improved facilities for cyclists in the Swansea Bay area.
 We help get people on bikes by, eg, providing beginners' classes; we also provide information about rides and other matters of interest to cyclists and their supporters.
-We are an umbrella organisation, separate from the CTC and Sustrans and other cycling groups, but whose activities we seek to both support and complement.
+We are an umbrella organisation, separate from Cycling UK and Sustrans and other cycling groups, but whose activities we seek to both support and complement.

 A bit about the navigation buttons:

 About us states our aims, provides, a potted history and how we can be contacted.

 Links gives some useful websites, provides links to local organisations and cycle shops.

 Events provides information about rides and meetings monthly in chronological order, followed by details of the providers.